ivolucien/log-hindsight/README.md

 **NOT Production Ready** At this pre-alpha stage log-hindsight supports basic functions for a few popular logger modules, but has memory use and functional issues that need to be addressed before it can be used in production.
 It is not yet published to npm.

 ## Pre-Alpha Features
-- **Retroactive Log History Dump**: Trigger previously buffered log entries for a given hindsight object to be written out when the calling application detects specific conditions, such as an error occurring.
+- **Retroactive Log History Dump**: Trigger previously buffered log entries, to be written out under specific conditions such as an error occurring.
-- **Session-specific Logging**: Easily create and manage log contexts for individual user sessions or operational tasks, works with wrapped logger's child method if available.
+- **Session-specific Logging**: Track log contexts for individual user sessions or operational tasks.
+- **Custom Data Filtering**: Apply custom data filtering or transformation to log lines before they are written, such as redacting sensitive data or retroactively adding fields.
+- **Conditional Write Logic**: Use a custom function for when to write log lines immediately, such as when an error occurs, or when to buffer them for possible future writing.
-- **Configurable Log Retention**: Customize how long historical logs are retained in the buffer before being discarded, based on maximum line count, memory consumptions or time since the line was buffered.
+- **Configurable Log Retention**: Customize how long buffered logs are retained before being discarded, by line count, memory consumption and/or line age.
-- **Integration with Standard Logging Libraries**: Wraps around popular logging modules, currently supports bunyan, pino, winston and console.
+- **Integration with Standard Logging Libraries**: Adapts to wrapped logger, explicitly supports bunyan, pino, winston and console.

 ## Installation
 Installation instructions will be provided once the module is published to npm.